Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Court’s Decision

 In either situation, the Court can make an order for the immediate sale of the property.
-However, they are also able to defer the sale to a later date if it considers it appropriate having regard to the various circumstances.
+However, they are also able to defer the sale to a later date if they consider it appropriate having regard to the various circumstances.
 For example, it may be delayed to preserve the home until a child reaches the age of 18 years old, or it may be delayed to allow the parties to put themselves in a better financial position.

 Whether you are a married couple or a cohabiting couple, our experienced solicitors will be able to assist and advise you on your individual circumstances.
 Please do not hesitate to get in touch.